Lungfish: Ecology and life history

 Lungfish are omnivorous, feeding on fish, insects, crustaceans, worms, mollusks, amphibians and plant matter.
 They have an intestinal spiral valve rather than a true stomach.

 African and South American lungfish are capable of surviving seasonal drying out of their habitats by burrowing into mud and estivating throughout the dry season.
 Changes in physiology allow it to slow its metabolism to as little as one sixtieth of the normal metabolic rate, and protein waste is converted from ammonia to less-toxic urea (normally, lungfish excrete nitrogenous waste as ammonia directly into the water).

 Burrowing is seen in at least one group of fossil lungfish, the Gnathorhizidae.

 Lungfish can be extremely long-lived.
-A Queensland lungfish at the Shedd Aquarium in Chicago was part of the permanent live collection from 1933 to 2017 after a previous residence at the Sydney Aquarium; at perhaps 90 years old, it was euthanized following a decline in health consistent with old age.
+A Queensland lungfish called "Granddad" at the Shedd Aquarium in Chicago was part of the permanent live collection from 1933 to 2017 after a previous residence at the Sydney Aquarium; at 109 years old, it was euthanized following a decline in health consistent with old age.

-A primitive Australian fish living in a San Francisco museum is believed to be the oldest living aquarium fish in the world.
-Methuselah is a four-foot-long (1.2-meter) Australian lungfish, weighing around 40 lb (18.1 kg).
+As of 2022, the oldest lungfish, and probably the oldest aquarium fish in the world is "Methuselah", an Australian lungfish 4 ft long and weighing around 40 lb.
+Methuselah is believed to be female, unlike its namesake, and is estimated to be over 90 years old.

 Evolution

-About 420 million years ago, during the Devonian, the last common ancestor of both lungfish and the tetrapods split into two separate evolutionary linages, with the ancestor of the extant coelacanths diverging a little earlier from a sarcopterygian progenitor.
-Youngolepis and Diabolepis, dating to 419-417 million years ago, during Early Devonian (Lochkovian), are the currently oldest known lungfish, and show that the lungfishes had adapted to a diet including hard-shelled prey (durophagy) very early in their evolution.
+About 420 million years ago, during the Devonian, the last common ancestor of lungfish and tetrapods split into two separate evolutionary lineages, with the ancestor of the extant coelacanths diverging a little earlier from a sarcopterygian progenitor.
+Youngolepis and Diabolepis, dating to 419–417 million years ago, during Early Devonian (Lochkovian), are the currently oldest known lungfish, and show that the lungfishes had adapted to a diet including hard-shelled prey (durophagy) very early in their evolution.
 The earliest lungfish were marine.
 Almost all post-Carboniferous lungfish inhabit or inhabited freshwater environments.
 There were likely at least two transitions amongst lungfish from marine to freshwater habitats.
-The last common ancestor of all living lungfish likely lived in the late Carboniferous, around 300 million years ago, with the oldest crown group representatives being known from the Permian.
-Lungfish remained present in the Northern Hemisphere into the Cretaceous period.
+The last common ancestor of all living lungfish likely lived sometime between the Late Carboniferous and the Jurassic.
+Lungfish remained present in the northern Laurasian landmasses into the Cretaceous period.

+Lungfish and convergent evolution

+Lungfish (Dipnoi) are a group of lobe-finned fishes that have undergone significant evolutionary adaptations, particularly in their respiratory, locomotor, and neurological systems.
+Through convergent evolution, lungfish have developed traits similar to those of early tetrapods, including air-breathing lungs, internal nostrils functionally analogous to choanae, and tetrapod-like locomotion.
+Additionally, certain brain structures and jaw-opening muscles in lungfish resemble those found in amphibians, suggesting functional convergence despite phylogenetic distance.

+Evolution of air-breathing lungs

+The development of lungs in lungfish mirrors the pulmonary structures of early tetrapods.
+Lungfish lungs, which are derived from the swim bladder (an organ typically used for buoyancy in most bony fishes), are directly connected to the alimentary tract and lined with a dense network of blood vessels within honeycomb-like cavities.
+This anatomical specialization enables efficient gas exchange, a crucial adaptation for survival in freshwater environments prone to hypoxia (low oxygen levels).